langtech-bsc/multi_lmentry/README.md

 ## Model Evaluation

-Once you have generated all the predictions, is possible to evaluate the outputs using the scorers:
+Once you have generated all the predictions, you have to evaluate the outputs using the scorers functions:

 ```python
 python execute_eval.py \